“Bully dog” may be a term you’ve heard used to describe several different breeds of dog. But what does “bully dog” mean?

 Despite all of these issues, bully dogs are generally kind family dogs, and many have been described as “nanny dogs” because of their protective nature towards children.
 When given proper training and love, bully dogs make excellent companions and pets.

-It is important to spread knowledge and information so bully breeds can shed their bad reputation and so people can accept them for the loving animals that they are.
+It’s important to spread knowledge and information so bully breeds can shed their bad reputation, and so people can accept them for the loving animals that they are.

 What’s your favorite bully breed?
 Do you have a bully dog at home?
 Let us know in the comments below!